chapmancbVCU/chappy-php/docs/uploads.md

 }
 ```

-Let's zero in on the block of code below the comment for "Handle file uploads."
+Let's zero in on the block of code below the comment for `Handle file uploads`.
 Between single and multiple file uploads most of the code is copy in paste.
 We shall focus on the following line below and explain what happens.

 ```php
 $uploads = new UploadProfileImage($files, ProfileImages::getAllowedFileTypes(),
     ProfileImages::getMaxAllowedFileSize(), false, ROOT.DS, "5mb");
 ```

-The boolean value "false" is for the instance variable of the Upload class called $uploads.
+The boolean value `false` is for the instance variable of the Upload class called $uploads.
 When this value is set to false multiple file uploads is disabled.
 ROOT.DS is the bucket variable.
 Since we are using localhost for profile images it's set to the project root followed by a directory separator variable.
 It can also be set as the path to a host containing an S3 bucket on a cloud base service such as Amazon Web Services (AWS).
-The last variable, "5mb", is used for messaging purposes for file size validation.
+The last variable, `5mb`, is used for messaging purposes for file size validation.

 When setting up the view we use a call to the inputBlock function.
-In the example below we retrieve files from POST using the value "profileImage" as shown below:
+In the example below we retrieve files from POST using the value `profileImage` as shown below:

 ```php
 <?= FormHelper::inputBlock('file', "Upload Profile Image (Optional)", 'profileImage', '', ['class' => 'form-control', 'accept' => 'image/gif image/jpeg image/png'], ['class' => 'form-group mb-3'], $this->displayErrors) ?>